mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 So, your past life is connected to the present, present life connected with the past and connected with the future, and the future connected with the present life.
 All are going circularly, completely [...].
 This is *ecology*: mutually helping and developing each other.

-And recently, something more important thing happens.
+And recently, something more important happens.
 That is a what?
 How should we see cause and effect?
 Something more than a ecology.

 - Physics.